-In our research we saw increasingly diverse voices raising awareness about their particular experience menopause - they explain how it's the same and how it's different.
+In our research we saw increasingly diverse voices raising awareness about their particular menopause experience - they explain how it's the same and how it's different.
 Not enough people understand the nuances of menopause for black, Asian, Latin American, religious, and disabled women.
 Trans people, women whose menopause was triggered by surgery and younger women currently feel unrepresented too.

-What this means is that people from ethnic diversities are not currently benefitting from the burgeoning menopause discourse, even though their experience is likely the most intense.
+diversities are not currently benefitting from the burgeoning menopause discourse, even though their experience is likely the most intense.
 It also means trans people are dreading medical screenings because they will likely be greeted with insensitivity.
 Finally, it means younger women are caught totally off guard and feel insecure in their identity.